11th International Research Conference of the European Research Network On Philanthropy

 Philanthropy and crises: Roles and functioning of philanthropy in times of societal upheavals

-Practical information regarding the location, hotels and local transportation will be made available here.
+Practical information regarding the location, hotels and local transportation is available here.

 Philanthropy plays a key role in times of crisis.
 Philanthropic initiatives are often the first to engage when a crisis emerges and the last that remain when a crisis ends.
 Climate change created action by groups in society that were not considered part of philanthropy; the covid crisis already saw the birth of many philanthropic initiatives and the war in Ukraine sparked generosity in Europe that might be – in absolute terms – unprecedented in history.
 However, in the same time, and within the context of societal upheavals, philanthropy is also criticised for being ineffective, its particularism, its elitism, and even as agents of influence by unwanted entities.
 Traditional forms of philanthropy are considered outdated by some and replaced by alternative forms like impact investing or informal and ad hoc giving through online and mobile platforms.